Innmind/documentation/docs/testing/index.md

 [`innmind/black-box`](blackbox.md) can help you bring this technique to your projects.
 You can start writing tests like you're used to and gradually move toward PBT.

-Innmind packages started initially where tested with PHPUnit and gradually move to BlackBox.
+Innmind packages initially were tested with PHPUnit and now gradually move to BlackBox.

 *[PBT]: Property Based Testing